eclipse-hono/hono/site/content/admin-guide/monitoring-tracing-config.md

 ### Configuring a Tracer

+**Hint**: The description in this chapter applies to any compatible OpenTracing implementation.
+For an easier approach to configure usage of [Jaeger tracing](https://www.jaegertracing.io/), see the next chapter.

 Hono's components use the [OpenTracing Tracer Resolver](https://github.com/opentracing-contrib/java-tracerresolver) mechanism to find and initialize a concrete OpenTracing implementation during startup of the component.
 The discovery mechanism is using Java's [ServiceLoader](http://download.java.net/java/jdk9/docs/api/java/util/ServiceLoader.html) and as such relies on the required resources to be available on the class path.

 When starting up any of Hono's Docker images as a container, the JVM will look for additional jar files to include in its class path in the container's `/opt/hono/extensions` folder.
 Thus, using a specific implementation of OpenTracing is just a matter of configuring the container to mount a volume or binding a host folder at that location and putting the implementation's jar files and resources into the corresponding volume or host folder.